conan-io/conan-io.github.io/_posts/2019-07-07-Integrate-build-system-in-Conan.markdown

   that information from the ``deps_build_info`` property of the ``Generator`` class.
 That property is a dictionary that has all the information needed to link the library.

-If we want to use the generator in our consumers we will have to make a package that we can load as a ``build_requires``.
-The implementation of the generator then will go in ``conanfile.py`` and can be as simple as this:
+To use the generator in our consumers we will have to make a package that can be loaded as a ``build_requires``.
+The implementation of the generator will go in ``conanfile.py`` and can be as simple as this:

 {% highlight python %}
-from conans.model import Generator from conans import ConanFile

 class Waf(Generator):
-    def _remove_lib_extension(self, libs):
-        return [lib[0:-4] if lib.endswith(".lib") else lib for lib in libs]

     @property
     def filename(self):